Topics of plans for the section "Knowledge"

 d) practical knowledge;

-3. Features of social knowledge:
+3. Features of social cognition:

-a) coincidence of the subject and object;
+a) coincidence of subject and object;

 b) the influence of personal assessments on the assessment of social phenomena;

-Methods, techniques for informative tasks.
+Methods, techniques for solving cognitive problems.

-The theoretical knowledge is a methodology.
+The area of theoretical knowledge is methodology.

 a) universal;